 Tips for entering conversion balances

 This section provides general guidance and tips for entering conversion balances.
-It also provides tips for some specific accounts which you need to set up correctly so Xero can create accurate reports for your organization.
+It also provides tips for some specific accounts which you need to set up correctly so Xero can create accurate reports for your organisation.

 - Always enter positive numbers